-- Subject offerings:
+Subject Offerings:

-- Open Access/Distance Education provision:
+- The school implements the Australian Curriculum.
+Students are involved in lessons in all areas of the curriculum. - Classes have specialist lessons in PE and Health, Language and Culture, HASS, and other specialist subjects depending on availability of staff. - Literacy and Numeracy have a high priority within all classes.

-- Special needs:
+Special Needs:

-The school manages two Special Options classes on behalf of the local Partnership.
-Enrolment to those classes is via a Partnership Support Services panel.

-Second language students are supported by a 0.2 EALD teacher.

-Aboriginal students and community have access to the support of the Aboriginal Education team made up of an Aboriginal Education Teacher and two FTE ACEOs.
+- The school manages two Special Options classes on behalf of the local Partnership.
+Enrolment to those classes is via a Partnership Support Services panel. - Second language students are supported by an EALD teacher. - Aboriginal students and community have access to the support of the Aboriginal Education team made up of an Aboriginal Education Teacher and two FTE ACEOs. - One Plans are active documents that assist staff to set achievable goals, programme and identify relevant accommodations for students.
+Parents are involved in the development of the students' plans. - Small group and individual support are provided for students with special learning needs.